jddunn/jddunn.github.io/_posts/projects/tenets.md

 Cross-encoder reranking (cross-encoder/ms-marco-MiniLM-L-6-v2) works like a judge that reads both things at once to score relevance.
 Instead of converting query and document into separate vectors and comparing them, it literally concatenates them.

-**Dense embeddings compress everything into one vector and hope similar things land nearby:**
+**Dense embeddings compress everything into one vector and hope similar things land nearby.**
 ```
 "implement OAuth2" → [0.2, 0.5, -0.3, ...]
 "def oauth2_authenticate()" → [0.3, 0.4, -0.2, ...]